opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

             * **CV_CALIB_RATIONAL_MODEL** Enable coefficients k4, k5, and k6.
 To provide the backward compatibility, this extra flag should be explicitly specified to make the calibration function use the rational model and return 8 coefficients.
 If the flag is not set, the function computes  and returns only 5 distortion coefficients.

 The function estimates transformation between two cameras making a stereo pair.
 If you have a stereo camera where the relative position and orientation of two cameras is fixed, and if you computed poses of an object relative to the first camera and to the second camera, (R1, T1) and (R2, T2), respectively (this can be done with
-:ref:`solvePnP` ), then those poses definitely relate to each other.
+:ocv:func:`solvePnP` ), then those poses definitely relate to each other.
 This means that, given ( :math:`R_1`,:math:`T_1` ), it should be possible to compute ( :math:`R_2`,:math:`T_2` ).
 You only need to know the position and orientation of the second camera relative to the first camera.
 This is what the described function does.
 It computes (
 :math:`R`,:math:`T` ) so that: